 Elmhurst’s site had evolved organically over time and with varying sensibilities and priorities.
 The consequences of this stopgap approach were a diminished user experience, a diluted brand impression, and missed chances for serving target audiences effectively.
 With its sesquicentennial on the horizon, Elmhurst was eager to redesign its website, focusing on refined information architecture, a clean and modern look with engaging visual imagery, and dynamic content targeted to specific audiences.

-Elmhurst’s senior director of online marketing, Jonathan Shearer, scheduled a website checkup with mStoner before tackling a full redesign.
+Elmhurst’s executive director of marketing and communications, Jonathan Shearer, scheduled a website checkup with mStoner before tackling a full redesign.
 This preliminary audit gave Shearer immediate DIY suggestions for the site, a longer-term roadmap for a total redesign, and objective feedback he could take to senior leadership to gain buy-in for the big-ticket redesign.

 “The site checkup with Voltaire Santos Miran and the mStoner team was a great way for us to find some quick fixes for the existing website,” Shearer said.
 “They gave us 15 action items that we could do to improve the site ourselves.
 When it was time to redesign the full website, we bid out to three different firms, but returned to mStoner.
 They were the best fit because their design style and strategies really aligned with ours.”

 The website checkup also saved Elmhurst time during the redesign process.
 Bilow said, “Elmhurst felt very strongly and positively about a number of things in the site checkup that clarified for us what we needed to prioritize in the new site design.”